Bay of Plenty Road Report

 Work underway

-• SH29 Takitimu Drive Toll Road: A reduced speed limit of 70km/h remains in place while crews are working behind the barriers on the construction of a flyover bridge and southbound slip lane works for the Takitimu North Link project.
-Traffic is anticipated to be diverted onto the flyover bridge and southbound slip lane in the next year while works continue.
+- SH29 Takitimu Drive Toll Road: A reduced speed limit of 70km/h remains in place while crews are working behind the barriers on the construction of a flyover bridge and southbound slip lane works for the Takitimu North Link project.
+Traffic is anticipated to be diverted onto the flyover bridge mid-2026 while works continue.

-• SH2/Fifteenth Ave: One lane at SH2/Fifteenth Ave near Edgecumbe Road is closed while the new connection to SH29/Takitimu Drive Toll Road takes place, this is likely to remain in place until mid-2026.
+- SH2/Fifteenth Ave: Work is now focused on installing drainage and building the approaches at the top of Fifteenth Avenue.
+In coming weeks, decorative panels will begin to be installed along the large soil nail wall.
+One lane at SH2/Fifteenth Ave near Edgecumbe Road is closed while the new connection to SH29/Takitimu Drive Toll Road takes place, this is likely to remain in place until late 2026.

 Rotorua